 The lower court judge decided that some but not the entire amount of the compensation monies should be part of the matrimonial pool.

 Compensation monies for the following items were included in the matrimonial pool: -

 - damage to motorcycle fees; and

 - surveyors’ fees.

-As the Wife had attended to the Husband’s needs when he was injured, the lower court judge also included the monies that were awarded to the Husband for his pain and suffering, to the matrimonial pool.
+As the Wife had attended to the Husband’s needs when he was injured, the lower court judge also included the monies that were awarded to the Husband for his pain and suffering, in the matrimonial pool.

 In the High Court